JasperW01/Set_Up_K8S_Cluster_On_AWS/README.md

 MacBook-Pro:Downloads jaswang$ kube-aws version kube-aws version v0.9.7
 ```

+## Step 2 Set Up AWS Command Line Interface tool on Mac

-Then we need to install the AWS CLI tool.
+Then we need to install the AWS CLI tool on the Mac laptop.
 The AWS CLI is an open source tool built on top of the AWS SDK for Python (Boto) that provides commands for interacting with AWS services.
 AWS CLI tool requires Python 2 version 2.6.5+ or Python 3 version 3.3+, so we verify the Python version on the MacPro laptop first.
 On my laptop, I have installed Anaconda3 so it uses the Python 3 shipped with Anaconda3 as shown below.
 But the default Python 2 shipped with MacOS will work as well.
 ```
 MacBook-Pro:~ jaswang$ which python /Users/jaswang/anaconda3/bin/python